wp-plugins/contact-form-builder/readme.txt

 *   Possibility of deactivating and arranging fields
 *   Support for additional attributes for each fields
 *   Blocking IPs and word verification possibilities
 *   No possibility of adding new form fields, possibility to edit and enable/disable the large number of existing fields.
+*   Detailed Email Options both for the Administrator and User for receiving the submitted data.

 Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features: